swiss-territorial-data-lab/proj-rooftops/README.md

 ### Data

-The image segmentation workflow uses the following input data:
+In addition to the general data, the image segmentation workflow uses the following input data:

 - True orthophotos of the canton of Geneva: processed from aerial image acquired by the State of Geneva in 2019.
 RGB tiff images with a spatial resolution of about 7 cm/px.
 Images are available on request from SITG.
 - Image tile shapes: vector shapefile of the true orthophoto tiles available on request from SITG.
-- Roof delimitation: vector shapefile [CAD_BATIMENT_HORSOL_TOIT.shp](https://ge.ch/sitg/sitg_catalog/sitg_donnees?keyword=&geodataid=0635&topic=tous&service=tous&datatype=tous&distribution=tous&sort=auto) providing roof planes by EGID.
-- Ground truth objects: vector shapefile of the ground truth labels
-- EGIDs lists: lists of selected buildings (EGID = building identifier).
-The buildings are split into different datasets:
-    - EGIDs_GT_full.csv: list of 122 EGIDs selected to establish the labels vectorization
-    - EGIDs_GT_test.csv: list of 17 EGIDs selected to control the performance of the algorithm on a test dataset.
-    - EGIDs_GT_training.csv: list of 105 EGIDs selected to perform hyperparameter optimization of algorithms on a training dataset.
-    - EGIDs_GT_training_subsample_imgseg.csv: In the case of image segmentation, the training list is too long to perform hyperparameters optimization in a reasonable time.
-For this reason, a training list reduced to 25 buildings is provided.

 ### Script description